 34A.1 The GADSS concept of operations determines performance requirements for the radiocommunication systems being used for conducting aircraft tracking, autonomous distress tracking, and post flight location and recovery.
 (WRC-19)

-34A.2 Radiocommunication systems meeting the ICAO GADSS performance requirements shall operate in the appropriate radiocommunication services allocated in Article 5.
-The choice of radiocommunication service to be used depends on the requirements of the specific GADSS function.
-For example, the autonomous distress tracking function may use the mobile-satellite service allocation in the frequency band 406-406.1 MHz.
-(WRC-19)
+34A.2 The type of radiocommunication service to be used by systems contributing to the GADSS depends on the requirements of the specific GADSS function.
+Systems contributing to the GADSS shall not operate under the provisions of Article 4.4.

-34A.3 The category of priority for the autonomous distress tracking function shall be of order 1 regarding the list of priorities provided in No. 44.1.
 (WRC-19)

 Reason: Introduction of new Article 34A and its provisions into Chapter VII on Distress and Safety Communications.